-In the spring of 2018, juniors Matthew Wolff and Adithya Murali founded the UW Data Science Club, serving as the President and Vice President, respectively.
-A few months later, they became aware of a defunct club from 2016—it had been an short-lived club focused on data science, going dark after its founding members became inundated with applying for post-graduation opportunities.
+In the spring of 2018, juniors Matthew Wolff and Adithya Murali founded the Data Science Club, serving as the President and Vice President, respectively.
+A few months later, they became aware of a defunct club from 2016—it had been a short-lived club focused on data science, going dark after its founding members became inundated with applying for post-graduation opportunities.
 The inactive club was reactivated and merged with Data Science Club—dotData became the club nickname and the dotdatascience.org domain was inherited.

-Officially kicking off in Fall 2018, Data Science club gained traction in the UW community with nearly 170 students joining its mailing list in September.
+Officially kicking off in Fall 2018, Data Science Club gained traction in the UW-Madison community with nearly 170 students joining its mailing list in September.
 It met four times in this first semester, with attendance averaging 20-30 at each meeting.

-- • faculty members coming in to discuss their research and recruit students
+- faculty members coming in to discuss their research and recruit students

-- • developing a professional résumé and getting involved with research
+- developing a professional résumé and getting involved with research

-- • professors giving workshops on data science tools
+- workshops on popular data science tools

-- • discovering Machine Learning through a seminar led by a postdoc
+- discovering Machine Learning through a seminar led by a postdoc

-As of February 15th, 2019, this is the complete history of the UW Data Science Club.
+As of January 23rd, 2023, this is the complete history of the UW Data Science Club.